 Di obtained his BSc and MSc from Wuhan University, China and completed his PhD at the University of Dundee.
 He joined the Robinson group in 2015.

-Stephen completed his undergraduate studies at the University of Oxford and joined the Robinson Group for his DPhil in 2014.
+Francesco studied Medicinal Chemistry at Sapienza University of Rome, Italy, and joined the Robinson group for his DPhil in 2017.

 DPhil title: Probing Interactions between Membrane Proteins and Lipids by Native Mass Spectrometry